pano-skylakis/boilerplate-react-webpack/README.md

 #### To Run:

+` npm install `

 You will need to run two terminals with this boilerplate; one for webpack and another to compile Sass.

-` npm install `

-In one terminal (node server && webpack):
+1. Node server && webpack:

 ` npm run dev `

-In another terminal (compiles sass on save):
+2. To compile sass:

 `npm run scss`